jazzband/django-defender/README.md

     - number of incorrect attempts before block
 - 95% code coverage
 - full documentation
+- Ability to store login attempts to the database
+- Management command to clean up login attempts database table
 - admin pages
     - list of blocked usernames and ip's
     - ability to unblock people